 Cooking the brisket in the oven as opposed to cooking brisket on top of the stove adds a delicious flavor!

 The gravy is SCD/GAPS legal because there are no starches added to thicken it.
 It is not necessary to add flour to thicken a gravy at all.
-The onions and carrots add nutrition and thickness to any natural juice gravy and is much better than adding flour.
+The onions and squash add nutrition and thickness to any natural juice gravy and is much better than adding flour.

 - 3 pound grassfed brisket (where I get mine)